 Delegate of the Minister for the Environment and Heritage

-Proposed conditions on the approved wildlife trade declaration wild for the Gulf of Carpentaria Inshore Fin Fish Fishery
+Proposed conditions on the approved wildlife trade declaration for the Queensland Mud Crab Fishery

 - Research undertaken or completed relevant to the fishery.

 Recommendations to the Queensland Department of Primary Industries and Fisheries (DPI&F)] on the ecologically sustainable management of the Queensland Mud Crab Fishery (QMCF)

 The QMCF is a relatively well-managed fishery with a range of significant management measures to promote the ecologically sustainable harvesting of species from the fishery.

 The assessment recognises that the minimum legal size limit and prohibition on the take of female crab are conservative and data collection and monitoring of fishery dependent data on the target species is sound.
 The assessment also notes the commitment to develop a management plan for the fishery by 2006, which may significantly change management of the fishery and mud crab resource.
 The conservative minimum size limit, protection of all female mud crabs, increasing efforts to improve compliance with management measures and actions to address potential uptake of latent effort, outlined in the Submission, show evidence of DPI&F's commitment to the ecological sustainability of the fishery.

 The assessment had particular regard to a number of commitments made in the Submission and in DPI&F's response to public comments.
 Specifically, further efforts to address potential uptake of latent effort in the fishery, the review of management measures to control recreational harvest of mud crabs and the development of a management plan to clearly define the management objectives and arrangements for the future management of the QMCF.